exposit/pythia-oracle/HELP.md

 ### Basics

+__*If just you're looking for features, skip on down to "Title Screen".
+But read this next stuff before you start using Pythia seriously, for sure!*__

 Always save backup copies of your text files in a separate directory outside the main Pythia directory before trying a new version or making any changes!
 And check your saved work occasionally by hitting save and then opening up one of the log files to make sure things are saving as you expected them to.

 You can also open up the 'pythia.py' file in your favorite text editor, then comment out (or change the values of) these two lines: